 - Meets cannot be run without volunteers.
 Swimming, like many other sports and activities relies on volunteers.
 Swimmers appreciate the volunteer involvement of their parents, other family members and friends.
 There is a wide range of volunteer duties to be filled at a swim meet.
 These include time keeping, marshalling, recording, taking refreshments around to coaches and officials and other volunteers.

 There are also a number of courses that you can attend to become an official such as time keeper, stroke and turn judge or referee.
 If you have an interest in a particular aspect area, don’t be shy.
-Training and opportunities are available for you!
+Training and opportunities are regularly offered.

 QLSC hopes you have found this information helpful.
 If you have any further questions, please feel free to ask a coach, one of the committee members or one of our veteran swim parents!
 Feedback on all information can be sent directly to the Publicity Officer as mentioned above.